← Back to Blog

 • Infrastructure projects with long-life specifications

-For screw manufacturers considering entering the stainless steel market, the investment in proper tooling (CrN-coated carbide dies, enhanced lubrication) typically pays back within 3-6 months through the premium pricing stainless screws command.
+For screw manufacturers considering entering the stainless steel market, the investment in proper tooling (CrN-coated carbide dies, enhanced lubrication) can generally be recouped through the premium pricing stainless screws command.
+The timeline depends on your production volume and market access.

 ZLD Precision Mold produces drill point dies optimized for stainless steel production.
 Contact us for die recommendations tailored to your stainless steel application, or browse our specifications.